AuroraChain/paxboards/README.md

 ### Basic Requirements

-Simply grab this repository as a subdirectory of your Evennia game directory, and then add the following two lines to your `server/conf/settings.py` file:
+Simply grab this repository as a subdirectory of your Evennia game directory, and then add the following line to your `server/conf/settings.py` file:

 ```
 INSTALLED_APPS += ('paxboards',)